The Cincinnati Enquirer: Online presence

 The Enquirer launched its first website, Enquirer.com, on November 1, 1996.
 Due to a joint operating agreement with The Cincinnati Post, it launched concurrently with the Post's site, @The Post.
 A shared website, GoCincinnati!, located at gocinci.net, displayed classified advertising and offered dial-up Internet access subscriptions.
 Local access numbers were available in cities throughout the country through a network of Gannett publications.
 Both papers' home pages moved to a more memorable domain, Cincinnati.com, on November 1, 1998.
 The new brand encompassed about 300 local commercial sites and some community organizations.

 From May 2002 to March 2007, Cincinnati.com also included WCPO.com, the website of Post sister company WCPO-TV.
 The Post closed at the end of 2007, ending Scripps' involvement in Cincinnati.com.
 The CiN Weekly, Community Press, and Community Recorder weekly newspapers have also been online partners with the Enquirer.

 In October 2005, the Enquirer launched NKY.com, a website covering news from Boone, Campbell, and Kenton counties in Northern Kentucky.
 NKY.com was one of the first newspaper-published websites to make extensive use of user-created content, which it featured prominently on 38 community pages.
 In August 2006, Cincinnati.com launched 186 community pages covering towns and neighborhoods in Ohio and Indiana and began soliciting and publishing stories and articles from readers, which appear in Your Hometown Enquirer inserts.

 Since October 2012, Cincinnati.com has operated behind a metered paywall that allows readers to view 10 stories a month before paying a subscription fee.
 As a Gannett property, Cincinnati.com is branded as "part of the USA Today Network".
 Its primary competitor in the market is WCPO-TV's website, WCPO.com.

 Archives of Enquirer articles can be found in online subscription databases.
 ProQuest contains full text of articles from 1841 to 1922 and from 1999 to present, as well as "digital microfilm" of articles from 2010 to 2012.
 As of September 2016, Newspapers.com has scans of 4.2 million pages from 1841 to present.

+Awards

+The Enquirer won its first Pulitzer Prize in 1991 for Jim Borgman's editorial cartoons.

+Under then-editor Peter Bhatia, the Enquirer became the first newsroom in the nation to dedicate a reporter to covering the heroin epidemic full time.
+That reporter, Terry DeMio, and reporter Dan Horn helped lead a staff of about 60 journalists to report the heroin project, "Seven Days of Heroin", that won the newspaper its second Pulitzer Prize in 2018.